Hammad-hab/pkm/README.md

 2) This will create a file named `install.py` in the current directory
 3) After the file has been installed, run `install.py`.
 The script will automatically install pkm into your system

+To check if `pkm` has been installed correctly, run `pkm info`.
+If you encounter an error, please report it at `issues` tab.

 > #### `pkm install`